Rade58/advanced_threejs_importing_models/README.md

 if having one file is better for you you better go with gltf-binary

 You must decide if you want to use draco compression or not

+# Multiple ways of adding the mesh to the scene

+When we load our model with a loader we can

+- Add a whole scene of the model in our scene
+- Add a children of the mentioned scene
+- filter the children and add what you want
+- add only mesh and end up with a mesh that has wrong scale, position and rotation

+Best way: **Open a file in a #D software , like blender and clean it (choose only what you want) and export it again**